sjoerdvankreel/firefly-synth/manual.md

 - No indicator means nothing can be dropped here
 - [N/A] means the dragged item can never be dropped here
 - [OK] means the dragged item can be dropped here.
 Release the mouse to apply.
-- [X] means the dragged item can not currently be dropped here because it would result in invalid routing.
+- [ X] means the dragged item can not currently be dropped here because it would result in invalid routing.

 ## Theming